 Limitations on the Effectiveness of Controls Our management, including the Chief Executive Officer, Executive Vice President, Corporate Finance and the Chief Financial Officer, recognizes that any set of controls and procedures, no matter how well-designed and operated, can provide only reasonable, not absolute, assurance of achieving the desired control objectives.
 Further, the design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, with us have been detected.
 These inherent limitations include the realities that judgments in decision-making can be faulty and that breakdowns can occur because of simple error or mistake.
 Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more people or by management override of controls.
 For these reasons, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
-This lack of segregation of duties from a limited number of administrative employees is a material weakness in internal controls in order to add an additional layer of oversight on the financial reporting process with assistance from another Danforth consultant to address this material weakness.
-In June 2023, to meet listing requirements of Nasdaq, our Principal Accounting Officer and Controller, John Wesolowski, became our full-time Interim Chief Financial Officer and James Ahlers became our Executive Vice President of Corporate Finance.
+This lack of segregation of duties from a limited number of administrative employees is a material weakness in internal controls.
+In our plan to start to address these weaknesses, in August 2021, the Company established a Chief Financial Officer position through a consulting agreement with Danforth Advisors in order to add an additional layer of oversight on the financial reporting process with assistance from another Danforth consultant to address this material weakness.
+In June 2023, to meet listing requirements of Nasdaq, our Principal Accounting Officer and Controller, John Wesolowski, became our full-time Interim Chief Fin